-Loading limitations on 230 kV circuits between Richview TS and Trafalgar TS are being assessed as part of the IESO-led Bulk System Planning study.
-IESO's Bulk system planning has not yet taken place and the regional planning Study Team will be provided an update by the IESO on the outcome of the assessment.
+Loading limitations on 230 kV circuits between Richview TS and Trafalgar TS was assessed as part of the IESO-led Bulk System Planning study.
+This conductor is planned to be upgraded and in service in Q1 2026.

 Northwest Greater Toronto Area (NWGTA) Electricity Corridor Need